Impermanent Loss Calculator

 Impermanent loss (IL) occurs when you provide liquidity to an automated market maker (AMM) like Uniswap or SushiSwap, and the price of the deposited tokens changes relative to when you deposited them.
 The bigger the price change, the larger the loss.

-Where priceRatio = new price / original price of the volatile token.
-The result is always negative (or zero), representing the percentage loss compared to simply holding.
+For a 50/50 pool, the formula is IL = 2 × √r / (1 + r) − 1 where r is the new/old price ratio of the volatile token.
+The result is always negative or zero, representing the percentage loss compared to simply holding.